StillPending/is309_assignment4/README.md

 ---

-5. (Try) to create four roles such that
+**5. (Try) to create four roles such that**
-a.
+**a.
 The first has the least possible privileges, to only read your tables.
-It should not have the privileges to create anything in the database.
+It should not have the privileges to create anything in the database.**

 [![Calculations](https://i.imgur.com/smpkEaA.png)](https://i.imgur.com/smpkEaA)